php-fig/fig-standards/bylaws/003-membership.md

-To prevent illegal or erroneous voting, the Voting Representative must be confirmed by the Member Project to be authorised to act in such a capacity by sending an email to the the main [php-fig mailing list][list] where practical and where this does not conflict with the Member Project's policies.
+To prevent illegal or erroneous voting, the Voting Representative must be confirmed by the Member Project to be authorised to act in such a capacity by sending an email to the the main [php-fig mailing list][list].
-The other Member Projects may seek confirmation through other channels as necessary to prevent fraudulent vote casting.
 The other Member Projects may seek such confirmation at any time during the Voting Representative's term.

 In the absence of other channels, PHP-FIG should send a confirmation email to a Member Project's mailing list or to a subset of its known contributing